 The intent of this policy is to provide a safe and productive work environment that is free from the effects of substance and alcohol abuse.

 It is the Department’s objective to send a clear message that any illegal drug use and/or alcohol misuse are incompatible with the Department’s service.
-The Department of Technology Services (DTS) will conform to the Department of Human Resources (DHRM) Rules and the State of Utah Drug and Alcohol Policy and Procedures.
+The Division of Technology Services (DTS) will conform to the Department of Human Resources (DHRM) Rules and the State of Utah Drug and Alcohol Policy and Procedures.

 This policy applies to all employees of DTS.